Yumi2121/Marketplace-Project--GarageSale_Web_Application/README.md

 ## Database

-1.Discuss the database relations to be implemented in your application

-2.Provide your database schema design

 A relational database model represents the database as a collection of tables, all the relations are saved as table format.
 And foreign keys are structured into a relational database to link together two or more tables.